junxit/us-congress-bills-117/metadata.md

 - 2021-07-20 — Passed/agreed to in House: Pursuant to section 7 of H. Res.
 535, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 678; H.R.
 1036; H.R.
 1079, as amended; H.R.
 1158; H.R.
 1250; H.R.
 1754; H.R.
 1833, as amended; H.R.
 1850; H.R.
 1871; H.R.
 1877, as amended; H.R.
 1893; H.R.
 1895; H.R.
 2118; H.R.
 2795, as amended; H.R.
 2928; H.R.
 2980, as amended; H.R.
 3003; H.R.
 3138, as amended; H.R.
 3223; H.R.
 3263; and H.R.
 3264; and the following resolutions were agreed to under suspension of the rules: H. Res.
 277; and H. Res.
 294.(consideration: CR H3715-3730; text: CR H3719)
 - 2021-07-20 — Pursuant to section 7 of H. Res.
 535, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 678; H.R.
 1036; H.R.
 1079, as amended; H.R.
 1158; H.R.
 1250; H.R.
 1754; H.R.
 1833, as amended; H.R.
 1850; H.R.
 1871; H.R.
 1877, as amended; H.R.
 1893; H.R.
 1895; H.R.
 2118; H.R.
 2795, as amended; H.R.
 2928; H.R.
 2980, as amended; H.R.
 3003; H.R.
 3138, as amended; H.R.
 3223; H.R.
 3263; and H.R.
 3264; and the following resolutions were agreed to under suspension of the rules: H. Res.
 277; and H. Res.
 294. (consideration: CR H3715-3730; text: CR H3719)
 - 2021-07-20 — Pursuant to the provisions of H. Res.
 535, proceedings on H.R.
 1877 are considered vacated.
+- 2021-07-21 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.